 But these resources have not sufficed to intimidate Russia or to make her accept humiliations in the East.
 Notwithstanding the powerful co-operation of France, the success of English policy, now that the struggle is to be decided by the sword, is at least problematical, except in one sense-we mean the ruin of continental commerce as in 1848.
 England seeks her recompense in the contest itself rather than in its results.
 That France and England meant war while professing peace is proved by their rejection of the Vienna note.
-Had there been the least sincere disposition to peace, upon us?
-They come among us to get rich, and our rich men go to spend they might well have been satisfied with the modifications imposed by the their money among them; we sell them wheat, and flax, and timber; they Four Powers upon the original demands of Russia.
-But while the Four send us nothing but finery.
-Forty years ago they laid waste our country, Powers drew up that Note which Russia, relying on their good faith, was pillaged our churches, profaned the tombs of our Czars: and when our induced to accept, the influence of one Ambassador at Constantinople prevailed over the unanimous decision of Europe, and war was precipitately
+Had there been the least sincere disposition to peace, they might well have been satisfied with the modifications imposed by the Four Powers upon the original demands of Russia.
+But while the Four Powers drew up that Note which Russia, relying on their good faith, was induced to accept, the influence of one Ambassador at Constantinople prevailed over the unanimous decision of Europe, and war was precipitately declared.

-The Sultan seriously believed in the rights of independence and sovereignty which the Western Powers affected to attribute to him in order to prevent his guaranteeing to Russia the rights of the Greek Church-the only act of his which could have prolonged the dying hours of his Empire, and averted the disasters that are now desolating the Eastern world, Christian and Mussulman alike.
+The Sultan seriously believed in the rights of independence and sove-reignty which the Western Powers affected to attribute to him in order to prevent his guaranteeing to Russia the rights of the Greek Church-the only act of his which could have prolonged the dying hours of his Empire, and averted the disasters that are now desolating the Eastern world, Christian and Mussulman alike.
 Here let us pause to note one episode in the diplomatic drama which passed almost unnoticed.
-The refusal of Turkey suggested to the Turkish Ministry the idea of convoking an extraordinary council of sixty dignitaries, to submit to them the Russian demands in this form: are they compatible with the interests and honour of Turkey?
-The reply could not but be negative under the influence, at that time all powerful in the Ottoman councils, of the fanatic Mehemet Ali, the Sultan's brotherin law, who menaced the Sultan himself with the vengeance of the Softas.
-And this reply was solemnly recorded by a public act signed by all the high dignitaries of the Empire in, and out of, office; by all the chief secretaries of the Ministrics and the chiefs of the Ulemas; in short, by every personage who could possibly form a part of any Ministry.
-This pro-clamation was profusely distributed throughout the empire.
-It was thus the instinction of Lord Stratford, the honour and interests of the political revelation for Russian statesmen.
-A century after his decease the
+The refusal of Turkey to accede to the Vienna propositions had been secured by Lord Stratford beforehand.
+In July (dès le mois de juillet), the British Ambassador had suggested to the Turkish Ministry the idea of convoking an extraordinary council of sixty dignitaries, to submit to them the Russian demands in this form: are they compatible with the interests and honour of Turkey?
+The reply could not but be negative under the influence, at that time all powerful in the Ottoman councils, of the fanatic Mehemet Ali, the Sultan's brotherin-law, who menaced the Sultan himself with the vengeance of the Softas.
+And this reply was solemnly recorded by a public act signed by all the high dignitaries of the Empire in, and out of, office; by all the chief secretaries of the Ministries and the chiefs of the Ulemas; in short, by every personage who could possibly form a part of any Ministry.
+This proclamation was profusely distributed throughout the empire.
+It was thus that, at the instigation of Lord Stratford, the honour and interests of the Porte were irreparably committed against the demands of Russia, even if those demands were, in a modified form, supported by the Concert of the European Powers.